-The varicella (chickenpox) vaccine is a 'live, attenuated' vaccine - this means that it contains a weakened form of the chickenpox virus.
+The varicella (chickenpox) vaccine is a 'live' vaccine that contains a weakened form of the chickenpox virus.
 There is a small possibility that it can cause disease in children who have a compromised immune system.
-As with all live vaccines, it has therefore not been given to children with a weakened immune system.
+As with all live vaccines, it has therefore previously has not been given to children with a weakened immune system.
 This was done as a precaution because there wasn't enough information to know that it was safe.
 Over time, more research has been done - enough so that we now know it is safe.